ChainTrace Labs

 Exchange cooperation

 Even when a trace identifies that funds reached a regulated exchange, that exchange is not legally obligated to freeze or return funds based on a user report alone.
 Cooperation from an exchange requires a formal legal order - typically from law enforcement in the exchange's operating jurisdiction.
-Our reports support that process but do not replace it.
+Platform outputs may support that process but do not replace it.

 § 04 Code of Conduct